jasonfrowe/gprocess/README.md

 `./configure`
 `make all`
 The configure script will bomb out if a package is missing.
 If successful then the *bin* directory should contain all the binaries.

+To run the program use the following command in the bin directory.

+`./gptest datatest.dat`

+Press `enter` when asked to select graphics output device, the code should now run and present a series of plots similar to the presentation.